Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for Oracle Cloud Infrastructure.

 - Includes Active Gridlink for RAC for advanced database connectivity

-Oracle WebLogic Cloud does not provision a cluster in domains running WebLogic Server Standard Edition.
+Oracle WebLogic Server for Oracle Cloud Infrastructure does not provision a cluster in domains running WebLogic Server Standard Edition.

-Oracle WebLogic Cloud can create these domain configurations:
+Oracle WebLogic Server for Oracle Cloud Infrastructure can create these domain configurations:

 - A basic domain that does not require a database (Oracle WebLogic 12c only).